The Cleansing Bases: Your First Step Is a Clinical Decision, Not a Cosmetic One.

 • Dandruff with greasy, yellowish or white adherent flakes

-• Microbiome dysbiosis — elevated Malassezia and Staphylococcus on trichoscopy
+• Microbiome dysbiosis — elevated Malassezia and Staphylococcus

 • Maintenance phase following intensive in-center SD protocol